mahtab-babaei/daily-blog/README.md

 ## 📝 Daily Blog
-Share your thoughts, ideas, and experiences with the world.
+Share your thoughts, ideas, and experiences with others.
 Daily Blog is a simple and modern blogging platform where you can:

 -  Register and create your own account